40 Days and 40 Nights: Plot

-By Day 35 of Matt's vow, the pool has reached $18,000, and a colleague convinces him to give in.
-As Matt marches into the bathroom to masturbate, he discovers his boss – who accidentally had a Viagra-spiked drink intended for Matt – masturbating in the next stall.
+By Day 35 of Matt's vow, the pool has reached $18,000 and his colleague Duncan convinces him to give in.
+As Matt marches into the bathroom to masturbate, he discovers Jerry, who accidentally had a Viagra-spiked drink intended for Matt, masturbating in the next stall.
 With the entire office waiting, Matt escapes through the bathroom window and goes to Erica.
 They reconcile and spend a night of intimacy together without actual intercourse.

 On Day 38, Matt has an inadvertent erection at work and is sent home.
-Nicole arrives at his apartment, having broken up with her cheating fiancé, but Matt rejects her advances and sends her away, which only excites her more.
+Nicole arrives at his apartment, having broken up with the cheating David but Matt rejects her advances and sends her away, which only excites her more.
 Overhearing the bet the next day, she goes to Matt's coworkers, adding her own $3,500 to the pot and discovering that Matt has plans to celebrate with Erica at midnight when his vow ends.

 On Day 40, the long-suffering Matt is unable to stop picturing women naked.
-He walks in on his brother kissing a nun; tormented by Matt's exploits, John is taking a sabbatical from the priesthood.
-Fighting to contain himself, Matt has Ryan handcuff him to his bed, and awakens from an erotic dream to find Nicole has raped him while he was asleep, just before midnight.
-Arriving as Nicole is leaving, Erica assumes Matt was unfaithful and dishonored his vow, and storms out.
+He walks in on John kissing a nun; tormented by Matt's exploits, John is taking a sabbatical from the priesthood.
+Fighting to contain himself, Matt has Ryan handcuff him to his bed and awakens from an erotic dream to find Nicole has raped him while he was asleep, just before midnight.
+Arriving as Nicole is leaving, Erica assumes Matt was unfaithful and dishonored his vow and storms out.

 Determined to win Erica back, Matt gives her a box of moments they had shared; he finds her at the laundromat, and they finally kiss.
 As they consummate their relationship in Matt's bedroom for hours, Ryan and the coworkers wait outside and place new bets on how long he can last, until Matt kicks them all out.